xo/usql/README.md

 # connect to a sqlite database that exists on disk
 $ usql dbname.sqlite3

-# NOTE: when not a "<driver>://" or "<driver>:" scheme, the file must
+# NOTE: when the "<driver>://" or "<driver>:" scheme is omitted, the file must
-# already exist; if it doesn't, please prefix with file:, sq:, sqlite3: or any
+# already exist on disk.
+#
+# if the file does not yet exist, the URL must incorporate # file:, sq:, sqlite3:,
-# other sqlite3 driver alias recognized by the dburl package, and a new, empty
+# or any other recognized sqlite3 driver alias to force usql to create a new,
-# database will be created by the sqlite3 driver at that path:
+# empty database at the specified path:
 $ usql sq://path/to/dbname.sqlite3
 $ usql sqlite3://path/to/dbname.sqlite3
 $ usql file:/path/to/dbname.sqlite3